kw7oe/kw7oe.github.io/content/posts/identify-and-specify-identity-file-used-by-ssh.md

 ---
-title: "Ssh"
+title: "Identify and specify Identity File used by SSH"
-date: 2020-06-24T21:02:01+08:00
+date: 2020-08-20T21:02:01+08:00
-draft: true
 ---

-Recently, I have been looking into improving our access management in Naluri and came across EC2 Instance Connect features.
-While experementing with it, I have learn a thing or two about `ssh` and decided to write about it.
+Recently, I have been looking into improving our access management to our EC2 instances in Naluri and came across EC2 Instance Connect features.
+While experementing with it, I have learn a thing or two about `ssh`.

 In this post, we are going to cover the following topics: